Uli Harder, All rights reserved.

 From July 2000 to the very end of 2012 I worked at the Department of Computing at Imperial College as a Research Associate for Peter Harrison and Tony Field on the QUAINT project.
 After that I worked on various other projects in AESOP group.

 From January 2013 to August 2013 I worked for Passivsystems Ltd. in Newbury.
-Since December 2013 I have been working for Exony from December 2013 to April 2015.
+After a short contract working for Simulamen I have been working for Exony from December 2013 to April 2015.
 After a short spell of a few months in Kiel I am now back in the UK.